-PROGRAM OUTCOMES This section summarizes the breast and cervical cancer screening and diagnostic services provided through the CSP, the screening test results and the final diagnoses determined for the 2009-2010 and 2010-2011 program years.
+PROGRAM OUTCOMES This section summarizes the breast and cervical cancer screening and diagnostic services provided through the CSP, the screening test results and the final diagnoses determined for the 2011-2012 program year.
 A program year represents the 12-month period between April 1 and March 31.
 WOMEN SCREENED THROUGH THE CANCER SERVICES PROGRAM The number of women screened for breast and/or cervical cancer through the CSP has increased, overall, since the program's inception in 1994 (Figure 1).
-The total number of women screened reached a high of 81,410 in the 2007-2008 program year, but has since declined due to refinement of program eligibility criteria.
-Since implementation of new program eligibility in 2010, screenings have increased by over 8,000 from the 2009-2010 to the 2010-2011 program year.
+The total number of women screened reached a high of over 81,000 in the 2007-2008 program year, but has since declined due to refinement of program eligibility criteria.
+Since implementation of new program eligibility in 2010, the number of women increased by over 8,000 between the 2009-2010 and the 2010-2011 program years.
+In the 2011-2012 program year, the total number of women screened declined by 1,400 compared to the 2010-2011 program year, but the number of women ages 50 to 64 increased, reflecting the increased emphasis on the priority population of women 50 to 64 years of age.
 Figure 1

-Changes in eligibility criteria for the program can explain most of the variation seen within age-specific groups of women across the 17 program years.
+Changes in eligibility criteria for the program can explain most of the variation seen within age-specific groups of women across the 18 program years.
 The initial increase among younger women was due to the expansion of the number of women 18 to 39 years of age served by the program.
 A sharp decline in this age group occurred in the 2009-2010 program year when the eligibility criteria for the program changed again to focus recruitment on the priority population of women 50 to 64 years of age.
 The gradual decrease in women 65 and older was due to changes in Medicare Part B coverage in January 1998 to include annual mammograms and the increased focus on the priority population of women 50 to 64 years of age.
 Several other factors also contributed to the changes in the number of women screened since the 2007-2008 program year.
-A series of QA activities identified two large CSP partnerships that were misinterpreting program eligibility criteria and screening clients who were not eligible for CSP services.
-Subsequent to this review, there was a notable decrease in the number of clients screened by these partnerships.
+A series of QA activities identified two large CSP contractors that were misinterpreting program eligibility criteria and screening clients who were not eligible for CSP services.
+Subsequent to this review, there was a notable decrease in the number of clients screened by these contractors.
 In addition, there was a loss of several higher volume providers in New York City (NYC) and in Suffolk County, some of whom screened a primarily younger population of women who were no longer eligible under the new criteria.
-The increase in the 2010-2011 program year reflects the progress made by contractors in modifying their systems to recruit new women into the program for cervical cancer screening and focus more fully on the priority age group of 50 to 64 year olds.
+The increase in the number of women ages 50 to 64 years of age in both the 2010-2011 and 2011-2012 program years reflects the progress made by contractors in modifying their systems to recruit new women into the program for cervical cancer screening and focus more fully on the priority age group of 50 to 64 year olds.